John Robertson (mathematician): Writings and scientific work

 Robertson published his first book Completed Treatise on Mensuration in 1739 and was subsequently elected a fellow of the Royal Society in 1741.
 In 1747 he published the first edition of A Treatise of Such Mathematical Instruments as are Usually put into a Portable Case, which went through four editions in the coming 30 years and became a text book at the Royal Mathematical School and the Royal Navy Academy.

 Since the opening of the Royal Mathematical School its masters wrote high quality mathematical textbooks.
 In this tradition Robertson wrote the two volume book The Elements of Navigation Containing the Theory and Practice, with the Necessary Tables and Compendiums for Finding the Latitude and Longitude as Sea, to which is Added a Treatise on Marine Fortification.
 The first edition was published in 1754, and The Elements of Navigation went through seven editions in fifty years.
 The first volume included sections on logarithms, Euclidean geometry, plane trigonometry, spherics, geography, plane sailing, oblique sailing, current sailing, globular sailing, parallel sailing, middle latitudes and Mercator's sailing, great circular sailing, astronomy, use of globes, as well as estimating distances and fortification.

 Pupils were prepared for the Royal Navy and the standards of mathematics at the Royal Mathematical School was high.
 A similar curriculum was followed at the Royal Navy Academy, of which Robertson became a mathematics master in 1755.
 His edition of The Elements of Navigation was used by Royal Mathematical School pupils on a daily basis between 1755 and 1775.
 By 1776 the book was regarded a classic, and among the finest English language navigation educational manuals of its time.
 After Robertson moved to the Royal Navy Academy in 1755 The Elements of Navigation shaped the mathematical and navigational curricula of that institution.
-In 1773 the two schools were decried as the two best mathematics schools in England.
+In 1773 the two schools were described as the two best mathematics schools in England.
 When Robertson died in 1777 William Wales decided to revise the book and under the same title an edition was published in 1780 attributed to Robertson and Wales.